Geetanjalisingh26/credit-card-fraud-detection/README.md

 ## Results
 - Random Forest achieved the best performance among all 3 models
-- Evaluated on ROC-AUC score and Recall metric# credit-card-fraud-detection ML model to detect fraudulent transactions using Logistic Regression, Decision Tree  and Random Forest
+- Evaluated on ROC-AUC score and Recall metric